eqlog/eqlog/README.md

 ## Language

-Each eqlog module consists of a sequence of sort, predicate, function and axiom declarations.
+Each eqlog file consists of a sequence of sort, predicate, function and axiom declarations.
-Mathematically, eqlog modules are a way to specify [essentially algebraic theories](https://ncatlab.org/nlab/show/essentially+algebraic+theory#definition).
+Mathematically, eqlog is a way to specify [essentially algebraic theories](https://ncatlab.org/nlab/show/essentially+algebraic+theory#definition).

 ### Sorts
 Sorts represent the different carrier sets of models of our theory.